Natural Jewels of Costa Rica

 Tortuguero is famous for its green sea turtles, which nest here from approximately July to October.
 Guests traveling with us during those months may be able to book an optional excursion to see them on the beach late at night.
-Though we can't book this activity in advance or guarantee availability, our Expedition Leader can arrange it upon arrival through the lodge, if there is space.
-Furthermore, all travelers are provided the complimentary opportunity to "adopt" an endangered sea turtle as part of this adventure.
+Though we can't book this activity in advance or guarantee availability, our Expedition Leader can arrange it upon arrival through the lodge, if space is available.
+Furthermore, all travelers are provided the complimentary opportunity to "adopt" an endangered sea turtle.
 The adoption process includes material about this conservation program, an adoption form, and a free one-year membership to the Sea Turtle Conservancy, for guests who wish to sign up.
 Membership allows participants to track the status of their turtle.

 Day 3: Tortuguero – Private Boat Cruise / Village Visit

 After a morning boat cruise through the channels lacing the jungle, take a walk through Tortuguero village with a woman from one of the area's founding families who shares some regional history with us.
 Her mother runs the famous local restaurant “Miss Junnie’s,” where we'll enjoy a typical Caribbean lunch.
 At the home of our host's brother, learn about the importance of coconuts as a food source during Tortuguero's initial settlement and their continuing prominence in the Caribbean diet.
 We'll also have a chance to taste the coconut water inside freshly cracked coconuts.
 This afternoon we look for wildlife on another boat tour through the park's maze of canals.

 Day 4: Tarcoles River Boat Cruise / Monteverde Cloud Forest